-In 1824, a Spanish guard beat a Purisima Indian and set off a revolt that spread to all the Santa Barbara area missions.
-At Santa Ines, two Indians were killed, buildings were burned, and the priests taken hostage.
-The Indians burned the soldiers' quarters, but their quarrel was with the soldiers, not the Fathers.
+In 1824, a Spanish guard beat a Purisima Indian.
+That set off a revolt that spread to all the Santa Barbara area missions.
+At Santa Ines, two Indians were killed, buildings were burned, and the priests were taken hostage.
+The Indians burned the soldiers' quarters, but not the Fathers'.
 When the fire threatened the church, they stopped fighting and helped put the fire out.

-The next Mexican Governor, Pio Pico, illegally sold Santa Ines Mission to Jose M. Covarrubias and Jose Joaquin Carrillo for $7,000 just weeks before United State took California over from Mexico.
-The United States revoked this sale in 1851, and returned the mission to the church.
+The next Mexican Governor, Pio Pico, illegally sold Santa Ines Mission to Jose M. Covarrubias and Jose Joaquin Carrillo for $7,000 just weeks before the United States took California over from Mexico.
+The United States revoked the sale in 1851 and returned the mission to the church.